theszerdi/DayZ-Missions/README.md

 <b>In your mission.pbo:</b>

-Download http://all.quixoticfolly.com/hillbilly.ogg and place it in the root of your mission.pbo
+Add the debug folder and all associated files.

-This isn't working yet.
-If you figure it out, let me know. admin@quixoticfolly.com
+Download http://all.quixoticfolly.com/hillbilly.ogg and place it in the debug folder also.

 In your description.ext paste this at end: